 Corrected entry: Helen sutures Paris's wounds after his duel with King Menelaus.
 Suturing wounds did not become common practice until thousands of years after the movie is set.

-New this month Correction: From Wikipedia: The earliest reports of surgical suture date back to 3000 BC in ancient Egypt, and the oldest known suture is in a mummy from 1100 BC.
+Correction: From Wikipedia: The earliest reports of surgical suture date back to 3000 BC in ancient Egypt, and the oldest known suture is in a mummy from 1100 BC.

 Corrected entry: When the two guards are dragging the priestess onto Agamemnon's ship, a quick shot of her foot reveals she is wearing Reef brand flip-flops, not an item they would have had in Troy.

 Correction: I've watched that scene, there is no evidence of a logo or anything that identifies a particular brand of sandal; she was wearing a plain pair of black flip-flops which fits with the genre of the film.